Understanding Results

 - Learning — represents academic engagement and learning readiness.

-Ideally, every class should have a similar average for each scale.
-Large deviations between classes suggest that one class may be carrying a disproportionate load in a particular dimension.
+Ideally, every classroom should have a similar average for each scale.
+Large deviations between classrooms suggest that one classroom may be carrying a disproportionate load in a particular dimension.

 Interpreting Your Results